gahoccode/PRDs/web-app/flask/flowbite-cdn-frontend.md

 ## 1. Overview

-The frontend will be a responsive web interface built with Tailwind CSS and Flowbite.
+The frontend will be a responsive web interface built with Tailwind CSS and $ARGUMENTS.
 It will serve as the presentation layer for a Python-based backend (Flask, FastAPI, Django, etc.).
 The frontend should focus on:
 - **Simplicity** → easy to adapt to different data models (use CDN links without needing for any frontend build server )